botinesj/fantasy-footbot/README.md

 <h2>How to run</h3>
 <h4>Requirements</h4>
-* You must have downloaded MySql and BeautifulSoup.
+You must have downloaded MySql and BeautifulSoup.

 <h4>Steps</h4>
 1. You'll need to create a new Discord bot and invite it to the desired server.
 These steps are outlined here: https://discordpy.readthedocs.io/en/latest/discord.html

 2. Copy this repo

 *db.py*
 3. Replace PASSWORD in db.py with the password for your MySql account
 4. Uncomment the code from lines 14-18
 5. Run db.py
 6. Comment the code from lines 14-18
-7. Remove line 2: from config import PASSWORD
+7. Remove line 2: "from config import PASSWORD"

-*bot.py*.
+*bot.py*
 8. Replace TOKEN in line 551 with the the token of the new bot you created in step 1
 9. Run bot.py